gerardroche/dotfiles/README.md

 Clone or download the dotfiles to `~/.dotfiles` and run the install script.

-The installer can be run repeatedly; existing files will be backed up.
+The installer can be run repeatedly; blocking files will be backed up.

 ```sh
 git clone https://github.com/gerardroche/dotfiles.git ~/.dotfiles && cd ~/.dotfiles && ./install